‘No family member would ever do that for me’: Migrant worker with cancer on Singapore volunteer’s help

 ‘HELP COMES WHEN YOU TRY TO DO GOOD’

-A trained grief counsellor at a voluntary welfare organisation, Nair started volunteering at IRR around the same time as Mohapatra in April last year.
+A trained grief counsellor at a voluntary welfare organisation, Nair started volunteering at ItsRainingRaincoats around the same time as Mohapatra in April last year.

 Since then, the 50-year-old has provided support to several widows.
 Being able to speak their language helps to build rapport, and they slowly open up to her, she said.
 “In the initial stages, it’s (about) being with them ...
 I call every day,” said Nair.